Waiting For the Market to Turn Around: The Dangers of Joint Ownership After Divorce

 These judgments become a major problem when former spouses get two, five, or ten years down the road and are ready to sell the house because virtually any buyer, lender, or title insurance company will require that all judgments be paid as a condition of sale.
 In some cases this may simply mean you get less net proceeds from the sale, but in many (if not most) cases this could mean no profits at all.
 In the worst case scenario, the list of judgments could be so large that you would not be able to sell the house at all!

 With careful planning, a skilled attorney can help minimize these dangers, or even help you avoid them altogether.
-The family lawyers at Livesay & Myers, P.C., are experienced in addressing these issues and any other issues that may arise in your divorce or separation, and represent clients in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
+The divorce lawyers at Livesay & Myers, P.C., are experienced in addressing these issues and any other issues that may arise in your divorce or separation, and represent clients in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
 Contact us to schedule a consultation today.